Best productivity Chrome extensions for 2026: quick answer

 How to choose the right extensions

 Too many extensions can slow Chrome down and create a new kind of browser clutter.
-Install only extensions you actively use and review permissions regularly.
-A practical order:
+Install the ones you actually use.
+Then review permissions on a schedule, ideally before the extension list becomes furniture.

 - Start with tab management.
-If your browser is disorganized, every other tool has to fight through that mess.
+If the browser is disorganized, every other tool has to fight through the mess.
 TabGroup Vault or a similar tab manager should be your first install.

 - Add one focus tool.
 Pick Freedom, Forest, or Momentum based on your personality.
 You do not need all three.

 - Layer in role-specific tools.
-Developers add DevTools extensions, writers add Grammarly, sales teams add Wappalyzer and Calendly.
+Developers add DevTools extensions.
+Writers add Grammarly.
+Sales teams usually get more from Wappalyzer and Calendly.

 - Review quarterly.
 Remove extensions you have not used in 30 days.
 Every extension consumes memory, even when idle.